 We are here to encourage the science of genealogy; to help others gather genealogical information; and to preserve, protect and publish information of importance.
 We are here to serve visitors as well as our members.

 - Society History and information

 - Where we meet

 - What we have

-Laura Shipman, Recording Secretary for Samuel King Chapter Daughters of the American Revolution, will present her program at the Monday, December 17th meeting of the Edmond Genealogical Society.
-The meeting begins at 6:30 p.m. at the Edmond Church of Jesus Christ of Latter-Day Saints, 1315 East 33rd Street.
+The EGS meeting begins at 6:30 p.m. at the Edmond Church of Jesus Christ of Latter-Day Saints (LDS), 1315 East 33rd St., in Edmond.

-The Edmond Genealogical Society meeting is free and open to the public, beginning with a social time at 6:15 p.m.
-The program will start promptly at 6:30.
-Enter through the doors at the rear of the church building.
-The church offers plenty of parking and is fully handicapped accessible.
+The EGS monthly meeting is free and open to the public, beginning with a social time at 6:00 p.m.
+The program will start promptly at 6:30 p.m.
+Enter through the doors at the rear of the LDS Church building.
+The Church offers plenty of parking and is fully handicapped accessible.

 The EGS meets on the third Monday evening of each month, with speakers on subjects of interest to genealogists and historians.
 Membership is open to anyone interested in historical or genealogical research.

 Next month's presentation, on Monday, March 16, 2020, will feature Emily Hedinger and Cheryl Jones, who will present "The Genealogy Girls Research in Washington D.C.".